12 min read

 Your team of developers can write the code just once and then reuse that same codebase to run your app on other platforms.

-When it comes time to make updates to your app, add features, fix bugs, or make any other code changes, maintenance will be much easier since you’re only updating one single codebase.
+When you release new updates to your app, fix bugs, or make any other code updates, you’ll only need to update your single codebase.

 When you make updates using a cross platform framework, it’ll be reflected across all platforms.